The return of Christopher Lawrence Pizzo, Captain Chris Pizzo or Lt X.

 Chris came to my Pompton Lakes Dojo in 2004.
 He claimed to have earned a Black Belt in Tae Kwon Do as a child from Master Bai in Ramsey, NJ and a Green Belt in Judo from Ogasawara in Westwood, NJ.
 I could verify the green belt from Ogasawara since I was an instructor in the USJF.
 But I could not verify his black belt – either way it was a non-issue because Chris wanted to start as a white belt.

-I mentioned that I was selling combatives videos of me and my instructor Carl Cestari online.
-Chris suggested I look at some of Dan Kennedy and Matt Furey’s content and he started helping me market my videos.
+I told him that I was selling combatives videos of me and my instructor Carl Cestari online.
+Chris suggested I look at some of Dan Kennedy and Matt Furey’s marketing content and Chris started helping me market my videos.
 His suggestions worked and I sold more.

 After a few more months (it was right after my dad died in 2005) he revealed that he was LT X and then he showed me how much he was making selling low budget videos of him in a balaclava doing typical self defense moves you would find in any strip mall.

-He said he needed my lineage and content to bring this over the top.
-It was then he took over my content and we created more for the new programs.
+He said he wanted my lineage and content to bring this business over the top.
+I agreed and he took over my content and we created more.
 Over the next two years we had an extremely lucrative and fun relationship.
 Chris handled the marketing and distribution, I provided the content.